clement-moulin-frier/turntaking_model/README.md

 # Turn-taking model

-This repository contains the source code related to the paper we recently submitted at the ICDL-Epirob 2015 conference.
+This repository contains an update version of the source code related to [our paper pubished at the ICDL-Epirob 2015 conference](http://clement-moulin-frier.github.io/bibliography/moulinfrier2015turntaking/).
+For the code of the original paper, use the `icdl_2015` branch.

 ## Dependency
 To generate the figures of the paper we used the [seaborn library](http://stanford.edu/~mwaskom/software/seaborn/) that you need to install on your system  as well if you want to re-generate them.